 Walleye is a favorite, white meat, choice for many of us.

 While many "keepable" walleye only weigh a couple of pounds, the state record walleye weighed in at more than seventeen pounds.
-It was caught in the Seagull River.Trip Planning - Reviews of all “the best of” deals, prices and attractions for your Minnesota Vacations.
+It was caught in the Seagull River.Best Prices on Minnesota Hotels at Hotels.Com

 Almost any lake in the state that supports fishing will be a walleye fishing lake however the big lakes like Lake of The Woods, Winnibigoshish, Big Cass Lake, Mille Lacs, Kabetegoma, and Lake Vermilion offer legendary walleye fishing.
 You will find fishing resorts on most of these lakes.
 You can also camp at a state park near your favorite walleye fishing spot.